mesonbuild/meson/docs/markdown/Dependencies.md

 ```

 It accepts the keywords 'cmake', 'pkgconfig', 'pkgconfig_define',
-'configtool', 'internal', and 'default_value'. 'pkgconfig_define'
+'configtool', 'internal', 'system', and 'default_value'.
-works just like the 'define_variable' argument to
+'pkgconfig_define' works just like the 'define_variable' argument to
 `get_pkgconfig_variable`.
 When this method is invoked the keyword
 corresponding to the underlying type of the dependency will be used to
 look for a variable.
 If that variable cannot be found or if the caller